DeepAffex Developers Guide

 In this section, you can review measurements accumulated under your Organization.
 You can filter Measurements by Study Name, Status, Mode, DFX ID, Partner ID, Participant ID and Date.

 This page is region-fenced, i.e. Org Admins, DFX Leads and DFX Researchers can only view the measurements in their region.
+The Status column is color coded by showing Complete and Partial measurements in green, Error ones in red, and the rest in gray.
+You can hover over each status to view tooltips.

 My Measurements